Managing Electronic Component Obsolescence With a Unified Data Solution

 Team Sharing of Design Libraries is Inefficient

-Because the supply chain moves so quickly, PCB design times that are working remotely can find that their libraries quickly go stale and need to be updated.
-Early in the design phase, every member of a design team needs access to verified component data, including lifecycle information.
-Once one designer updates their data, how can they be sure that their project collaborators are using the same set of design files and libraries?
+Because the supply chain moves so quickly, PCB design teams working remotely can find that their libraries quickly go stale and need to be updated.
+Early in the design phase, every design team member needs access to verified component data, including lifecycle information.
+Once one designer updates their data, how can they ensure their project collaborators use the same set of design files and libraries?

 In the past, designers had to rely on an unwieldy local network or email to deliver library files and share critical design data.
 Getting this wrong or forgetting to send the right data can lead to unnecessary redesigns and even failed production runs.
 To ensure projects are completed successfully, design teams need a simple, integrated solution for managing and sharing their design data, including component lifecycle status.